 The United States of America shocked the world by electing Donald Trump in 2016.
 Trump severed a crushing defeat to the Democratic establishment by winning Pennsylvania, Ohio, Michigan, Wisconsin, and Florida.
 His victory upended traditional political thinking in the US, and was a huge blow to all established Washington politicians.

-The only glimmers of hope for his opponent, Hillary Clinton, and her followers, was that she won the popular vote, and, in an a electoral college map considering only millennial votes, Trump got just 23 votes to Clinton's 504.
+The only glimmers of hope for his opponent, Hillary Clinton, and her followers, was that she won the popular vote, and, in an electoral college map considering only millennial votes, Trump got just 23 votes to Clinton's 504.
 Trump won the election despite weeks of polls predicting a Clinton victory and numerous scandals, such as more than a dozen women accusing him of sexual assault.

-Trump's win, and Clinton's loss, came on the heels of yet another FBI investigation into the latter's emails, and three days after a woman who accused Trump of raping her when she was 13 dropped a lawsuit against the president elect, citing numerous threats on her life.
+Trump's win, and Clinton's loss, came on the heels of yet another FBI investigation into the latter's emails, and three days after a woman who accused Trump of raping her when she was 13 dropped a lawsuit against the president, citing numerous threats on her life.
 The shock felt by many not in Trump's camp is perhaps best summed up by New Yorker editor David Remnik:

 The election of Donald Trump to the Presidency is nothing less than a tragedy for the American republic, a tragedy for the Constitution, and a triumph for the forces, at home and abroad, of nativism, authoritarianism, misogyny, and racism.
 Trump’s shocking victory, his ascension to the Presidency, is a sickening event in the history of the United States and liberal democracy.